klaarnut/user-docs/en/website-content.md

 Once some content done, let's make this page more interesting by adding images on it.

-You can click directly on the images that come with section.
+You can click directly on the image that comes with section.

 ![image](images/website_content/img_insert_image_01.png)